AJ-FW/Fivem-mongoDB/README.md

 Step 1: Download Resource
 Step 2: Rename it to mongoDB
+Step 3: Run npm i inside resource folder
-Step 3: Start in server.cfg
+Step 4: Start in server.cfg

 ## How to use mongoDB